wizo06/japanese/docs/Fundamentals/particles.md

 ### 「へ」

-The particle 「へ」 also has many functions that resembles a few functions from the particle 「に」. 「へ」 is normally pronounced as 「へ」, when it is being used as a particle, it is always pronounced as 「え」.
+The particle 「へ」 also has many functions that resembles a few functions from the particle 「に」.
+The kana 「へ」 is normally pronounced as 「へ」, but when it is being used as a particle, it is always pronounced as 「え」.

 **Function 1: Marks the direction of a verb**